PRESIDENT ’s Welcome Message

-We are in the 4th year as a registered society.
-While this is a non-profit organization, we are still able to gather committed practitioners to contribute their valuable brain and sweats voluntarily for the society.
+We are in the 9th year as a registered society.
+While this is a non-governmental organization (NGO), we are still able to gather committed practitioners to contribute their valuable brain and sweats voluntarily for the society.
 I would like to extend my gratitude and appreciation to the members and past presidents for giving me the trust to lead the society in championing the cause in Ergonomics.

 As the elected President of the society, I am truly honored to be able to work with such dedicated team.